-Scheduling your routine furnace maintenance helps keep your furnace running up to 30 percent more efficient and helps extend the life of the equipment.
-But things may still malfunction, and when they do, you may feel like there is always something else.
+Scheduling your routine furnace maintenance helps keep your heating system running up to 30 percent more efficient and helps extend the life of your furnace.
+But things may still malfunction, and when they do, you might feel like there is always something else.

-This time it’s your motor, next time it’s your control board.
+This time it’s your heat exchanger, next time it’s your control board.
 Now your find out the flame sensor has to be replaced.

 Also, what is a flame sensor?

-A flame sensor is an important safety element on your gas heating system.
-During the ignition cycle, your gas furnace enters a process where either a hot surface ignitor or a spark actually ignites the gas.
-When the gas is ignited, the flame sensor produces a current of electricity.
-The electricity is calculated in micro amps.
-If the furnace’s control board doesn’t read the right level of micro amps, the furnace will stop giving the system fuel to avoid an explosion.
+A flame sensor is a crucial safety element on your gas furnace.
+During the ignition sequence, your gas furnace enters a process where either a spark or a hot surface igniter will actually ignite the gas.
+Once the gas is ignited, the flame sensor produces a current of electricity.
+The electricity is measured in micro amps.
+If the furnace’s control board doesn’t read the right level of micro amps, the furnace will stop giving the system fuel to prevent an explosion.

-Over time, if the flame sensor is not adequately cleaned, oxidation or carbon buildup can impede the flame sensor’s ability to work properly, which can cause the furnace to malfunction.
+Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can impede the flame sensor’s ability to work properly, which can result in a malfunction of the furnace.

-The way to establish if a dirty flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can give you.
+The way to establish if an unclean flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can provide you.
 If a dirty flame sensor is the reason, the heating expert will clean the sensor with steel wool.
 If dirt was the single factor, we will see a much higher amp reading.
-If the reading does not change, the technician will continue with the heating system repair diagnostic process.
+If the reading doesn’t change, the technician will proceed with the furnace repair diagnostic process.

-If you aren’t confident your heating system is going to make it through these last few weeks of winter, give Service Experts Heating & Air Conditioning a call and we’ll come out and provide you with a full furnace maintenance or a free in-home estimate on a new heating system.
+If you aren’t sure your furnace is going to survivie these last few weeks of winter, give Service Experts Heating & Air Conditioning a call and we’ll come out and give you a full furnace maintenance or a complimentary in-home estimate on a new furnace.